 - Manufacturers Implement Mercury Thermostat Recycling Program in CA - Thermostat Recycling Corp.
 6/18/09

-- San Luis Obispo County passed a mandatory thermostat retail take back.
+- San Luis Obispo County passed a mandatory thermostat retail take back in 2010.
 The county adopted the resolution after their finding the implementation of AB 2347 by the Thermostat Recycling Corporation to be slow, citing low recovery rates (less than two percent based on the Skumatz study) and no retailers in the county signing up to be drop off locations.

 - San Luis Obispo County Ordinance establishing an out-of-service mercury-added thermostat management program. - 11/10/10